Anirudh0616/Gravity-Wave-Identification/Typst_Presentation/slides.typ

     Due to the assumptions taken, $P(theta)$ has no effect on the acceptance ratio and our algorithm as a whole.

     $ P(theta) := cases(
-  1 "if" theta in theta_"constraint",
+  "const" "if" theta in theta_"constraint",
   0 "everywhere else",
 ) $